VaibhavMore428/PlaywrightTypescriptProject_2025/README.md

 This is POM(Page object model) based framework implementation.
-Covers all selenium concepts.
+Covers all playwright concepts.